Gabouin/TTL-SIREN/README.md

 The first try on falstad (tried other things but it was a fail) https://lapse.hackclub.com/timelapse/qOix7g-3-TwW

-The second try on falstad : https://is.gd/G7ro6Q (tried other things but had the good result after) https://lapse.hackclub.com/timelapse/xlNTRmFHFsBe
+The second try on falstad: https://is.gd/G7ro6Q (tried other things but had the good result after)https://lapse.hackclub.com/timelapse/xlNTRmFHFsBe

 ![astable gif](https://github.com/user-attachments/assets/3a7efbe8-ae42-4320-8a09-c7cf85e7c0d8)

+The two transistors alternately switch on and off because when one transistor turns on, it prevents the other from conducting by pulling its base voltage low.
+The capacitors charge and discharge through the resistors, creating a timing delay that makes the transistors switch states repeatedly, causing the LEDs to blink back and forth, like a siren.
 My final TTL circuit is basicaly an astable multivibrator that is meant to look like a **police siren** !
+I choose to make that because I was stuck looking for an idea and ended up having this popping in my head and I tought it would be fun to add in a 3D printed translucent enclosure to make maybe a real police flashing light for cosplay.

 ## SCHEM DESIGN